bwilkins812/Leigh-Street/README.md

 # SG-Prework-Restaurant-Site

 I created a multipage website that uses CSS, Bootstrap, and simple navigation as a part of my Software Guild prework before starting the course.
-It also includes a carousel.
+It also includes a carousel and a 'Contact Us' HTML form.

 ____________________________________________________________________________________________________________________